United Development Party: The PPP in the Reform era

-2004 legislative elections
+2004 legislative election

-The PPP won 8.1% of the vote in the 2004 legislative elections, a decrease from its 10.7% share of the vote in 1999, but enough to retain its place as the third-best represented party in the legislature, behind the PDI-P and Golkar.
+The PPP won 8.1% of the vote in the 2004 legislative election, a decrease from its 10.7% share of the vote in 1999, but enough to retain its place as the third-best represented party in the legislature, behind the PDI-P and Golkar.

-2004 presidential elections
+2004 presidential election

-The PPP originally did not have a presidential candidate in mind for the 2004 presidential elections.
+The PPP originally did not have a presidential candidate in mind for the 2004 presidential election.
 They had expected that Hamzah would be picked as Megawati's running mate and continue the Megawati/Hamzah President/Vice President partnership.
 Megawati however, chose NU Chairman Hasyim Muzadi as her running mate.

 The PPP then continued to wait, still expecting that Hamzah Haz would be picked as a vice-presidential candidate.
 Finally, a day before the registration of presidential/vice-presidential candidates was closed, Hamzah moved forward and became the PPP's presidential candidate.
 His running mate was Agum Gumelar, who served as Minister of Transportation in Megawati's Cabinet.
 Hamzah's presidential run was unsuccessful as he received only 3.1% of the vote and came fifth.

 In August 2004, the PPP announced that it was forming a national coalition with the PDI-P, Golkar, the Reform Star Party (PBR) and the Prosperous Peace Party to back Megawati to win the presidential run-off against Susilo Bambang Yudhoyono.
 Yudhoyono however would emerge victorious and the PPP would defect from the national coalition to Yudhoyono's camp.
 They were rewarded by being given cabinet places.